Saturday, September 03, 2011

 Horror of horrors, my previous advice sent privately to you has come too late.
 I was hoping between us we might prevent your human from being so foolish.

-you must be tempted just to pack up and leave home but don’t do it.
+Be strong.
+I know you must be tempted just to pack up and leave home but don’t do it.
 You live in Spain where the chances of another home for a black cat are poor, if not non existent.
 These humans have soft hearts and, alas, just can’t see things sensibly the way we cats can.
 We have to help them out at moments like this by reminding them of their responsibilities as pets.
 I hope you reacted with horror when you saw the puppy – bristling tail, erect hair, horrified cat look.
 If she's not too dumb, she may get the message.

 However intelligence in humans is very limited indeed.
 When the rescue impulse strikes, intelligence goes out of the window.
 She has forgotten that puppies in pet shops almost always come from lousy breeders, that they may well turn out to be expensive in vet's bills, and by buying one she is encouraging the disgusting pet shop trade.

-earn that you are the head of the household and alpha cat.
+Now that it's too late to change things, train the puppy from day one with a series of puppy one-to-one classes.
+It has to learn that you are the head of the household and alpha cat.
 Be firm, Bertie.
 Sit on a high place like the top of the sofa and hiss at it.
 If necessary give it a smart swipe or two.
 Never ever run from it.
 A running cat encourages a pursuing dog.

 Humans are exceptionally poor at training dogs.
 Successful human trainers mainly use reward because they can keep treats on their purrson.
 As we don't have fur with pockets, we can't.
 Besides, we don't share food.
 We eat it ourselves.
 So we have to use punishment in a carefully graduated claw and order programme.
 When the puppy is a bit older and has learned cat body language, you can reward him by rubs, purrs, and the opportunity to sniff and lick (though not too much of either).

-will prevail, brother!
+Persistence will prevail, brother!
 Luckily, in the photo you set me, it looks small and not too yappy.
 Tilly has the right idea about getting up on high places and looking down on the intruder, but perhaps you could purrsuade her to look fiercer!
 You need a united feline front in order to make sure that the power in the household goes like this - Bertie, top cat, Tilly deputy top cat, human pet, and at the bottom - dog.

 Dogs are easily trained.
 My goodness, they are.
 I mean even dumb humans can train them.